ocadotechnology/codeforlife-workspace/docs/service/backend/VIEWS.md

 ## Testing get_serializer_context()

-If you are overriding a model-view-set's `get_serializer_context` callback, only the actions that have additional context will need to each have a test created.
+If you are overriding a model-view-set's `get_serializer_context` callback, only the actions that have additional context will need to have a test created.
 The test should follow the naming convention `test_get_serializer_context__{action}`.
 Each test will need to use CFL's `assert_get_serializer_context` helper.

 ```py
 class PersonViewSet(ModelViewSet[Person]):